Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID="your-measurement-id"

     # --- Client-Side Google API Keys (for the browser) ---
-    # This key handles Google Maps and Places.
+    # CRITICAL: This is now the SINGLE key for all client-side Google services, including Firebase Auth and Google Maps.
     # It should have "HTTP referrer" restrictions.
     NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="YOUR_BROWSER_API_KEY_HERE"